mongodb/specifications/source/read-write-concern/read-write-concern.rst

 Drivers SHOULD report writeConcernErrors however they report other server
 errors: by raising an exception, returning "false", or another idiom that is consistent with other server errors.
+Drivers SHOULD report writeConcernErrors with a ``WriteConcernError`` defined in the
+`CRUD specification </source/crud/crud.rst#error-handling>`_.

 Drivers SHOULD NOT parse server replies for "writeConcernError" in generic command methods.